AllenFang/react-bootstrap-table/README.md

 As you know, the basic bootstrap table function like striped, bordered, hover and condensed are supported.

-In addition, reactbsTable support data align, sorting, cell format, pagination, row selection and cell edit.
+In addition, reactbsTable support these features:

+* colum align
+* scrolling table
+* data sort
+* cell format
+* pagination
+* row selection
+* cell edit

 You can see the [home page](http://allenfang.github.io/react-bootstrap-table/index.html). and example is on [here](http://allenfang.github.io/react-bootstrap-table/example.html).

+### Release Notes
+After v0.5.4, the <code>isKey</code> attribute is required by <code>TableHeaderColumn</code> for specifying which column is unique.
+You can see the example in th Usage section or [here](http://allenfang.github.io/react-bootstrap-table/start.html)

 ### Development
 reactbsTable dependencies on react 0.13.x and Bootstrap 3